 Queer Student Alliance (QSA)

-“Founded in 1972, the Queer Student Alliance (QSA) is the oldest, continuously-operating gay and lesbian organization in the state of Louisiana.
-The organization has been run under the names Gay, GALA, BiGALA, and most recently, MOSAIC.
-We are an alliance that embraces the similarities and differences of all people: gay, lesbian, straight, bisexual, and transgendered.
+“Founded in 1972, the Queer Student Alliance (QSA) is the oldest, continuously-operating LGBTIQA organization in the state of Louisiana.
+(The organization has been run under the names Gay, GALA, BiGALA, and most recently, MOSAIC.)
+We are an alliance that embraces the similarities and differences of all people: gay, lesbian, straight, a/pan/bi/poly/sexual, and transgendered.
 As a group, we seek to promote awareness, tolerance, equality, and compassion in order to cultivate a healthy environment for all individuals at Tulane.
-We provide an open forum for discussion in a safe, nurturing environment, and facilitate fun and enriching social activities for Tulane students.”
+We provide an open forum for discussion in a safe, nurturing environment, and facilitate fun and enriching social activities for all Tulane students.
+Whether you identify as gay, straight, trans*, lesbian, GNC, or anything at all, know that you are always welcome to come to our meetings.”Click here for more information.

 Student Women Embracing Equality at Tulane (SWEET)